iterative/dvc.org/content/docs/user-guide/experiment-management/sharing-experiments.md

 ## Sharing many experiments

-Use the flags in `dvc exp push` and `dvc exp pull` to share many experiments at once.
+Use the`--rev` option of `dvc exp push` and `dvc exp pull` to share many experiments at once.
 For example, to upload all experiments based on the latest commit of the current branch (Git `HEAD`), use `--rev HEAD`:

 ```
 $ dvc exp push --rev HEAD origin